FourierFlows/FourierFlows.jl/docs/src/index.md

 ## Examples

-An example script that simulates decaying two-dimensional turbulence reproducing the results of the paper by
+- `examples/twodturb/McWilliams.jl`: A script that simulates decaying two-dimensional turbulence reproducing the results of the paper by

   > McWilliams, J. C. (1984).
 The emergence of isolated coherent vortices in turbulent flow. *J. Fluid Mech.*, **146**, 21-43

-is found in `examples/twodturb/McWilliams.jl`.
+- `examples/barotropicqg/ACConelayer.jl`: An example script that simulates decaying quasi-geostrophic flow on a beta-plane.

-An example script that simulates barotropic quasi-geostrophic flow above topography reproducing the results of the paper by
+- `examples/barotropicqg/ACConelayer.jl`: A script that simulates barotropic quasi-geostrophic flow above topography reproducing the results of the paper by

   > Constantinou, N. C. (2018).
 A barotropic model of eddy saturation. *J. Phys.
 Oceanogr.*, in press, doi:10.1175/JPO-D-17-0182.1

-is found in `examples/barotropicqg/ACConelayer.jl`.

 ## Tutorials